cloudfoundry-incubator/fissile/docs/configuration.md

 ## Tagging

-The NATS role above was tagged as `indexed`, causing fissile to emit it as a [StatefulSet].
+The NATS instance group above was tagged as `indexed`, causing fissile to emit it as a [StatefulSet].

-The second way of causing fissile to do that is to tag a role as `clustered`.
-The main difference between `clustered` and `indexed` roles is that fissile creates a public service (of type `LoadBalancer`) for the latter, providing a single point of access to the pods for the role.
+The second way of causing fissile to do that is to tag a instance group as `clustered`.
+The main difference between `clustered` and `indexed` groups is that fissile creates a public service (of type `LoadBalancer`) for the latter, providing a single point of access to the pods for the group.

-Note that both `clustered` and `indexed` roles can take advantage of volume claim templates for local storage.
+Note that both `clustered` and `indexed` index groups can take advantage of volume claim templates for local storage.

-Therefore the user should index roles which require load balancing and need a 0-based, incremented index, and mark them as clustered otherwise.
+Therefore the user should index index groups which require load balancing and need a 0-based, incremented index, and mark them as clustered otherwise.

-An example of a clustered role is the MYSQL database of CF. See the example below.
-While mysql actually needs a load balancer for access this role is made explicit in CF through role `mysql-proxy`.
+An example of a clustered index group is the MYSQL database of CF. See the example below.
+While mysql actually needs a load balancer for access this index group is made explicit in CF through index group `mysql-proxy`.

 ```yaml
 instance_groups: